ukparliament/ontologies/meta/weeknotes/2026/21/index.md

 This time out we had hoped to get a test environment in place so Jianhan could continue the long slog of updates to downstream systems, mandated by a switch from a taxonomy based on [Zthes](https://zthes.z3950.org/) to a something more modern and [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System)-shaped.
 So then what happened?

 Events, dear boy.
 Always with the events.
 First off, Parliament was [prorogued](https://ukparliament.github.io/ontologies/time-period/time-period-ontology#d4e256).
 Never an unexpected event, but one that always seems to catch us by surprise.
 The problem is less to do with prorogation and more to do with the change of [session](https://ukparliament.github.io/ontologies/time-period/time-period-ontology#d4e243).
 Which often leads to written answers - arriving in the new session - to written questions - tabled in the previous session - failing to find the question they are in answer to.
 Or worse still, finding the wrong question.
-Second off, something went awry in the upstream Hansard pipes meaning we not only failed to receive the Commons debates on the King's Speech, but Lords' Hansard went missing in totality.
+Second off, something went awry in the upstream Hansard pipes meaning we not only failed to receive the Commons debate on the King's Speech, but Lords' Hansard went missing in totality.
 All less than ideal.

 For that reason, our Jianhan has been paddling like heck to get our basic content ingest working again.
 Which has been quite a palaver.
 Understandably impacting upon his ability to set up a test environment for taxonomy upgrades.
 Even our Jianhan only has 24 hours in his working day.